 Enums

-An Enum is a special kind of scalar that is restricted to a particular set of allowed values.
-It can be used as both an input and an output type.
+A GraphQL enum is a special scalar restricted to a fixed set of allowed values.
+Enums work as both input and output types.
+In C#, a standard enum maps directly to a GraphQL enum type.

 enum UserRole {